solka2019/Employee-Tracker/README.md

 # Employee-Tracker
 Homework 12
-In this app, the user can add and view employees, departments, and roles.
-It is also possible to update employee roles.
+In this app, the user can add and view employees -including who is the manager, departments, and roles.
+It is also possible to update employee's roles by choosing their names first.

 ## User Story
 As a business owner